 Humidity Set point and Frost Control

 To edit your humidifier's set point, go to Main Menu > System > Humidifier.
 Select ON to set a specific humidity set point for your thermostat.
-Alternatively, you can select to activate Frost Control.
-To learn more about this feature, check out our feature article here.

 The ecobee will ask for the relay state of your dehumidifier during the setup.
 The relay will be either open or closed, this information can be found on your dehumidifier owner's manual.

 To edit your selection after the initial setup and to view other settings, go to Main Menu > Settings > Installation Settings > Equipment > Dehumidifier.